ianrose/resources/README.md

 - [Adobe CC Scripts Panel](https://github.com/majman/adobe-scripts-panel): Scripting Panel for After Effects, Illustrator, and Photoshop
 - [Shuffle.js](https://github.com/Vestride/Shuffle): Categorize, sort, and filter a responsive grid of items
 - [Filterizr](https://github.com/giotiskl/Filterizr): is a jQuery plugin that sorts, shuffles and applies stunning filters over responsive galleries using CSS3 transitions and custom CSS effects
+- [Gifski](https://gif.ski/): converts video frames to GIF animations using pngquant's fancy features for efficient cross-frame palettes and temporal dithering.
+It produces animated GIFs that use thousands of colors per frame

 ## Hosting